graphprotocol/graph-node/docs/environment-variables.md

 - `GRAPH_GRAPHQL_QUERY_TIMEOUT`: maximum execution time for a graphql query, in seconds.
 Default is unlimited.
-- `SUBSCRIPTION_THROTTLE_INTERVAL`: while a subgraph is syncing, subscriptions to that subgraph get updated at most this often, in ms. Default is 1000ms.
 - `GRAPH_GRAPHQL_MAX_COMPLEXITY`: maximum complexity for a graphql query.
 See [here](https://developer.github.com/v4/guides/resource-limitations) for what that means.
 Default is unlimited.
 Typical introspection queries have a